Rexmiao/QA-documentation/README.md

 The library versions have been pegged to the current validated ones.
 Later versions are likely to work but may not allow for cross-site/version reproducibility

-We received some feedback that users could installed *torch*.
+We received some feedback that users had troubles installing package *Torch*.
 Here, we provide a detailed guide to install *Torch*
 ### Torch's Installation
 The general guides for installing Pytorch can be summarized as following: